 We still have plenty of homeowners looking for tradespeople to do work for them and we’ve even seen demand increase for trades like gardeners, tree surgeons and pest control specialists.
 Our platform is designed to give you access to leads 24/7 and we’ll continue to make sure you have a stream of new work opportunities coming through, should you want to do them.

 We want to support you as much as possible through this challenging time, so we’ve also pulled together information on the latest government support that you may be eligible for, like grants and loans.
 You can find this information in our Coronavirus: government support for construction businesses article, and we’ll keep it updated.

 Can I get a payment holiday?

-We want to help tradespeople with any financial concerns that they might have, but rest assured, we still have plenty of homeowners on our platform looking to hire tradespeople.
+We want to help tradespeople with any financial concerns that they might have, but rest assured, we still have homeowners on our platform looking to hire tradespeople.
 If you’ve noticed a big drop in the number of leads for your particular area and trade or you’re unable to work, please email our team at [email protected] for help.

 Note: If there’s a lockdown announced in the regional area(s) that you work or live in, in addition to the national lockdown, the government says that you must follow all instructions from the relevant local authority.
 You can find out which areas currently have special restrictions in place on Gov.uk.

 Note: The government has confirmed that there is no limit to the group size when you are meeting or gathering for work.
 But, workplaces should be set up to meet the COVID-secure guidelines – follow the government’s guidance on how to return to work safely.